 Forsythia (Forsythia x intermedia) is a non-native, deciduous, woody ornamental shrub.
-It provides only little wildlife benefit, but it is good for soil retention and a privacy barrier and is a fast grower.
+It provides only a little wildlife benefit, but it is suitable for soil retention and a privacy barrier and is a fast grower.

-There are several cultivars of Forsythia and they vary in size of the flower, size of the shrub, and growth habit (erect or weeping).
+Several cultivars vary in size of the flower, size of the shrub, and growth habit (erect or weeping).
 Forsythia intermedia is the most common type in the Southeast.

 How to grow Forsythia

-For the showiest blooms, plant Forsythia in full sun in well-drained soil though it can tolerate a variety of soil types.
-It can be grown in zones 4-8 and will grow as tall as 10 feet and equally as wide.
+For the showiest blooms, plant Forsythia in full sun in well-drained soil though it can tolerate various soil types and even part-shade.
+It can be grown in zones 3-8 and will grow as tall as 10 feet and equally as wide.
+After it is established, it can tolerate drought conditions.

 Propagating Forsythia